mpfr/pftbld/README.md

 `pftbld` needs to be built from sources and installed manually.
 Luckily, this is easy and straightforward.
 Just follow the steps below.

-First of all, make sure you're running `OpenBSD-current`.
+First of all, make sure you're running `OpenBSD 7.1-stable`.
 Otherwise, one of the following branches might be more appropriate:
 * [7.0-stable](https://github.com/mpfr/pftbld/tree/7.0-stable)
 * [6.9-stable](https://github.com/mpfr/pftbld/tree/6.9-stable)